In this post, I will carefully guide you through the necessary steps for creating a WordPress blog from complete scratch.

 OK, so here's a step-by-step guide on how to get signed up with SiteGround.

 1. Account information - Provide your email address and choose a secure password of your choice.
-Don't forget to confirm your password.
+Don't forget to confirm your password and keep it in a safe place.
+(Watch the tutorial video above for more guidance)

 2. Client information - Enter information about yourself such as your name and address, company, phone number, etc.